 The General Meeting can dismiss a member of the Supervisory Board.
 Such a decision, other than proposed by the Supervisory Board, requires at least two/thirds of the votes, representing at least one/third of the issued share capital.

 The Supervisory Board appoints one of its members as Chairperson and one as Vice-Chairperson.
 Members are appointed for a maximum period of four years.
-In line with the Dutch Corporate Governance Code, as of financial year 2017, they are eligible for re-appointment for a second maximum period of four years, and subsequently for a maximum period of two years, which appointment may be extended by a maximum of two years.
-In the event of a re-appointment after eight years, reasons will be given.
+Pursuant to best practice provision 2.2.2 of the Corporate Governance Code, as of financial year 2017, a Supervisory Board member may be re-appointed once for a second maximum period of four years, and subsequently for a maximum period of two years, which re-appointment may be extended by a maximum of another two years.
+In the event of a re-appointment after eight years, reasons will be given in the report of the Supervisory Board.

-The Supervisory Board has established three committees from amongst its members: an Audit and Risk Committee (the “AARC”), a Selection Committee (the "ASC") and a Remuneration Committee (the “RemCo”).
+The Supervisory Board has established four committees from amongst its members: an Audit and Risk Committee (the “AARC”), a Selection Committee (the "ASC"), a Remuneration Committee (the “RemCo”) and a Sustainability Committee (the “SusCo”).
 Their task is to assist and advise the Supervisory Board in fulfilling its responsibilities.

 Regulation Supervisory Board